 History, Specs

-Before we talk about the guitar, we should talk a little about the company behind it.
-Acoustic Control Corporation up until the early 70s focused on making solid-state guitar amps.
-Their first official electric guitar, the Black Widow, became available in 1972.
+Before discussing the guitar, it’s worth covering the company behind it.
+Acoustic Control Corporation, up until the early 1970s, primarily focused on producing solid-state guitar amplifiers.
+Their first official electric guitar, the Black Widow, was introduced in 1972.

-Before 1972, their guitars were built by Bartell and labeled as “Acoustic”.
-Among these was of course the guitar that Jimi owned.
-So, Jimi’s Black Widow was based heavily on a Bartell semi-hollow model, with some minor modifications.
+Before 1972, however, their guitars were built by Bartell and labeled as “Acoustic.”
+Among these was the guitar Jimi owned.
+His Black Widow was heavily based on a Bartell semi-hollow model, with a few notable modifications.

-The most obvious difference on the Acoustic-labeled Bartell guitar that Jimi played, was, of course, the deep black finish.
-Apart from that, Jimi’s model had neck and body bindings, a different tailpiece and bridge, and the control knobs were taken directly from an Acoustic amplifier.
+The most striking feature of Jimi’s Acoustic-labeled Bartell guitar was its deep black finish.
+Additionally, it featured neck and body bindings, a different tailpiece and bridge, and control knobs sourced directly from Acoustic amplifiers.

 Feedback